Vitamix Deals!

 Want to know how to grate Parmesan cheese in a Vitamix or other high speed blender?

-While you can buy grated Parmesan cheese in your local grocery stores, nothing beats freshly grated Parmesan cheese in your favorite recipe.
+While you can buy grated version of it in your local grocery stores, nothing beats freshly grated Parmesan cheese in your favorite recipe.

-There’s a reason why nice Italian restaurants freshly grate Parmesan with your meal, it tastes better and is less expensive to purchase the cheese in blocks.
+There’s a reason why nice Italian restaurants freshly grate Parmesan with your meal!
+Because it tastes better and is less expensive to purchase the cheese in blocks.

 Parmesan is the most popular hard cheese that is grated for adding to recipes, but of course you can use this same easy process in your blender for all other hard cheeses as well!